ipfs/js-ipfs/SPEC/FILES.md

   - `flush` is a Boolean value to decide whether or not to immediately flush MFS changes to disk (default: true)
 - `callback` is an optional function with the signature `function (error) {}`, where `error` may be an Error that occured if the operation was not successful

-If there are multiple sources, `to` will be treated as a directory, otherwise it will be treated as the same type as `from`.
+If `from` has multiple values then `to` must be a directory.

+If `from` has a single value and `to` exists and is a directory, `from` will be moved into `to`.

+If `from` has a single value and `to` exists and is a file, `from` must be a file and the contents of `to` will be replaced with the contents of `from` otherwise an error will be returned.

+If `from` is an IPFS path, and an MFS path exists with the same name, the IPFS path will be chosen.

+All values of `from` will be removed after the operation is complete, unless they are an IPFS path.

 If no `callback` is passed, a promise is returned.